 Who is Shopify for?

 Shopify has no specific target group.
 Small startups and big brands like (Harry’s Razors) use Shopify.
-Shopify if however more popular with small-medium business because of the relatively low price entry point and the fact that you don’t need any programming skills to start.
+Shopify is, however, more popular with small-medium business because of the relatively low price entry point and the fact that you don’t need any programming skills to start.
 The great thing is that Shopify allows you to grow and will grow with you.
-Shopify has an intuitive backend that would take only a few hours to get completely to grips with making it more appealing to the not so tech savvy.
+Shopify has an intuitive backend that would take only a few hours to get completely to grips with making it more appealing to the not so tech-savvy.

 “Shopify has more than 2500 apps ranging from advanced analytic data to email opt-in forms. “